 Written by Volamel

 Joseph “Volamel” Franco has followed esports since the MLGs of 2006.
 He started out primarily following Starcraft 2, Halo 3, and Super Smash Bros.
 Melee.
 He has transitioned from viewer to journalist and writes freelance primarily about Overwatch and League of Legends.
-If you would like to know more or follow his thoughts on esports you can follow him at @Volamel.
+If you would to follow his thoughts you can follow him at @Volamel.

 Images courtesy of Blizzard Entertainment.